axonivy/vscode-designer/README.md

 Make sure that an Engine is running on localhost:8080.
 It will be used as the backend for testing.

-- `npm run test:playwright:download:vscode`: download latest VSCode Insiders
+- `pnpm run test:playwright:download:vscode`: download latest VSCode Insiders
-- `npm run test:playwright`: run all tests against electron app
+- `pnpm run test:playwright`: run all tests against electron app

 ### openvscode-server